Corona Rigidity: The general rigidity question

-While the first part of \META{} is mainly developed under the assumption of CH (and some of weaker forms of it), the second part mainly relies on the use of \emph{Forcing Axioms}.
-Forcing Axioms are extensions of the Baire Category Theorem, asserting that in certain compact Hausdorff spaces $K$ the intersection of $\aleph_1$ dense open subsets is dense.
-The strength of a forcing axiom is given by the category of compact Hausdorff spaces to which this applies.
-Already the case when $K$ is the unit interval contradicts $\CH$.
-(For every $x\in [0,1]$, the set $[0,x)\cup (x,1]$ is dense and open; intersect these sets.)
-From Martin's Axiom, via the Proper Forcing Axiom, to Martin's Maximum (see e.g.,~\cite{Ku:Book,Mo:PFA}), the study of Forcing Axioms and their applications has had, and still has, a special place in set theory.
+Going back to Conjecture Template \ref{Meta.1}, while its first part is mainly developed under the assumption of CH (and some of weaker forms of it), the second part relies on the use of \emph{Forcing Axioms}. {Forcing axioms} are extensions of the Baire Category Theorem, asserting that in certain compact Hausdorff spaces $K$ the intersection of $\aleph_1$ dense open subsets is dense.
+The strength of a forcing axiom is given by the category of compact Hausdorff spaces to which it applies.
+Already the case when $K$ is the unit interval contradicts $\CH$ (for every $x\in [0,1]$, the set $[0,x)\cup (x,1]$ is dense and open).
+From Martin's Axiom, via the Proper Forcing Axiom, to Martin's Maximum (see e.g.,~\cite{Ku:Book,Mo:PFA}), the study of forcing axioms and their applications has had, and still has, a special place in set theory.